Mueller turns up the heat on impeachment

 Of course, after a two-year investigation, these were familiar positions.

-But there was something markedly different about the atmosphere in Washington Wednesday.
+But there was something markedly different about the atmosphere in Washington on Wednesday.
 It was more charged, more combustible.
-For the first time — and perhaps the last time — Mueller spoke publicly and firmly, if in limited fashion about what his investigation meant.
+For the first time — and perhaps the last time — Mueller spoke publicly and firmly, if in limited fashion, about what his investigation meant.

 And, for the trained ear, it was unmistakable.